The Changing Landscape of ITSM Technology and Why It May Be Time To Upgrade

 The complex nature of modern organizations makes this next building block critical.
 No organization, and certainly no department, can focus only on one or two things at a time.
 They have their regular workloads to manage, they have several different projects on the go, they have transactional ticket-type work and they are supporting projects from other business areas.
 Keeping track of this work accurately is critical to prevent things from being missed – with significant business impacts happening as a result.

-That’s why the ability to track and manage resources across a portfolio of projects is critical.
-From simple tracking of how much time is being spent on a project, to understanding whether we have enough people, and enough skills, to complete the planned work, resource management is fundamental to effective project delivery.
-The base unit of resource management is time tracking: the ability to accurately, easily and consistently capture who is doing what and how long is being spent on each task.
-A quarter-century… ok even a decade ago, this process was about making sure people were working as hard as they should be – today things are very different.
+That’s why tracking and managing resources across a portfolio of projects is critical.
+From simple tracking of how much time is spent on a project, to understanding whether we have enough people, and enough skills, to complete the planned work, resource management is fundamental to effective project delivery.
+The base unit of resource management is time tracking: the ability to accurately, easily and consistently capture who is doing what and how long is spent on each task.
+Even a decade ago, this process was about making sure people were working as hard as they should be – today things are very different.

 Case in Point: East Carolina University